 Cycle through the picturesque villages of Coggeshall, Finchingfield and The Hedinghams taking in their historical sights.

-Coggeshall is a lovely old town made up of nearly 2000 listed buildings dating from as far back as the 14th century.
+Explore Coggeshall, a lovely historic market town made up of nearly 2000 listed buildings and dating from as far back as the 14th century.
 Stop off at Coggeshall Grange Barn or Paycocke’s House & Garden to discover more about the town’s history.

 Castle Hedingham’s ‘real’ history begins with the Norman’s.
-The village was granted to one of William, duke of Normandy’s lords, one Aubrey de Vere.
+The village was granted to one of William, duke of Normandy’s lords, Aubrey de Vere.
 Although he and his descendants built a number of castles at various locations, they chose Hedingham as their primary seat.
+This 900-year-old Norman Keep, one of the best preserved Keeps in Europe, is set in 160 acres of landscaped gardens and woodland.
+You can explore the four floors including the Banqueting Hall with a Minstrels’ Gallery said to be the finest Norman interior in England.

 Content provided by Visit Essex